 Projects may include, but are not limited to, funding to purchase computers, scanners, shelving, archival boxes and supplies; funding to help with organizing a conference, symposium, or publication; and funding to support an archival project (e.g., processing a donated collection, processing photos for Mennonite Archival Image Database).

-a 500-word summary of the project, stating its significance and contribution to the archive’s mandate;
+a 500-word summary of the project and expected outcomes, stating the project’s significance and contribution to the archive’s mandate;

-a budget of anticipated expenses (supplies and personnel); and
+a budget of anticipated expenses (supplies, personnel, etc.); and

 a letter of recommendation from the national church overseer or advisory board chair.

-Recipients of the award will be announced June 11, 2019.
-Disbursements will be made June 18, 2019.
-The Selection Committee may choose not to award the grant, if none of the applications is deemed acceptable.
+Recipients of the award will be announced June 19, 2020, following the annual meeting of the Historical Commission.
+Disbursements will be made June 26, 2020.
+The Commission may choose not to award the grant, if none of the applications is deemed acceptable.